St. Joseph Medical Center Stent Surgery Lawyers

-Starting in early December 2009, a number of former St. Joseph hospital patients, and specifically patients of Dr. Mark Midei, have received letters about their cardiac catheterization procedure with stent placement.
+Starting in early December 2009, a number of former St. Joseph hospital patients, and specifically patients of Dr. Mark Midei, received letters about their cardiac catheterization procedure with stent placement.

-The letters acknowledge that subsequent clinical reviews of the procedure found different results than are indicated in the original cardiac catheterization report.
+The letters acknowledged that subsequent clinical reviews of the procedure found different results than are indicated in the original cardiac catheterization report.
 For these individuals the stent placement may not have been necessary, exposing them to substantial health risks.

 PROBLEMS WITH STENT SURGERY AT ST. JOSEPH HOSPITAL

-IN TOWSON, MARYLAND (BALTIMORE COUNTY)
+TOWSON, MARYLAND (BALTIMORE COUNTY)

 St. Joseph Medical Center is a 345-bed hospital in Towson, Maryland owned by Catholic Health Initiatives, which is based in Denver, Colorado.
 The hospital is among the top 100 cardiovascular hospitals in the United States, and the St. Joseph cardiac catheterization center performs approximately 6,500 procedures a year at a cost of about $10,000 each.
 It turns out that many procedures performed in recent years may not have been necessary, and doctors implanted stents in patients who had “insignificant” blockages that could have been treated without a stent.